mefengl/what-i-read/README.md

 https://proton.me/blog/ban-tiktok-better-restrict-act , the view on law is very interesting

 https://www.vice.com/en/article/v7begx/overemployed-hustlers-exploit-chatgpt-to-take-on-even-more-full-time-jobs , this is the result of sudden mismatch between productive development and production relations

+14

+https://adamkdean.co.uk/posts/gpt-unicorn-a-daily-exploration-of-gpt-4s-image-generation-capabilities , finally saw a example of this idea